CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ### No-op Auditing Library

 A dummy implementation of the standard auditing library, `caf-audit`, is provided to support developers without any Apache Kafka infrastructure.
 It has the same interface as the standard auditing library but does not send anything to Kafka.
-This will allow developers to continue to work with their application without the need to install and configure Apache Kafka.
+This library allows you to continue to work with your application without installing and configuring Apache Kafka.

 In order to make use of this no-op auditing library, simply modify the Maven Coordinates for the `caf-audit` dependency and specify `1.2-NOOP` as the version rather than just `1.2`: